Courses

 • The density matrix and mixed versus pure states

-The third module focuses on the basics of quantum programming.
+The fourth module focuses on the basics of quantum programming.
 Students will learn how to use Qiskit programming software.
 They will design quantum circuits and remotely implement them on IBM hardware.
 Through hands-on programming, students will learn basic quantum algorithms.

 Key topics include:

-• Simon's Algorithm and Grover's Algorithm
+• Simon's algorithm and Grover's algorithm

 • Quantum circuit model